WHAT TO DO IF A NUCLEAR DISASTER IS IMMINENT!Courtesy of Shane Connor at www.ki4u.com

 Bottled water (especially if home supplies not secured yet)

-plates/bowls/cups/utensils and paper towels
+or plastic plates/bowls/cups/utensils and paper towels

 Quality manual can opener, 2 if you don't already have one at home